24 hours customer service +9779849693351

 Cost Included

-• Guide and Porters Food, accommodation, salary, insurance, transportation, flight tickets, and equipment.
+• Guide and porter's expenses covered, including food, lodging, salary, insurance, transportation, flight tickets, and equipment.

-• Barun National Park permit and TIMC permit
+• Barun National Park permit and TIMC (Trekkers Information Management System) permit.

-• Trekking equipment as a sleeping bag and down jacket etc. if you don't have your own
+• Trekking gear is provided, such as sleeping bags and down jackets, if you do not have your own.

 Cost Excluded